 Not long after Vorster's visit reports began to appear on Israel-South African collaboration in the military sphere.
 On August 9, 1976, the Israel radio disclosed that Israel was building long range gun-boats for South Africa.
 However, the most important area of Israel-South Africa collaboration has been in sharing expertise in counter-insurgency techniques and sophisticated modern weaponry.
 On April 3, 1976, the Johannesburg correspondent of the Daily Telegraph reported that Israeli officers had been closely involved with South African Army planning the Angolan campaign.
 The same report stated that General R. H. Rogers of the South African Air Force had stated one reason why South African casualties in Angola had been light was because Israeli techniques for evacuation and treatment of front-line casualties had been closely followed.
 27/ Other, unconfirmed reports indicate that there was even more direct Israeli-South Africa collaboration in actual combat situation.
-In 1977, the Egyptian representative at the UN reported that according to SWAPO: "Israeli soldiers are now actively fighting against SWAPO forces."
+In 1977, the Egyptian representative at the UN reported that according to SWAPO: "Israeli soldiers are now actively figting against SWAPO forces."
 28/ And South African soldiers reported the presence of Israeli military advisers in Namibia.
-Marcia Freedman, opposition member in the Israeli Parliament, asserted in June 1976 that hundreds of Israeli soldiers were attached to South African Army units as instructors and participated in training maneuvers.
-The usual denials were made by Israeli Defense Mnister.
+Marcia Freedman, opposition member in the Israeli Parliament, asserted in June 1976 that hundreds of Isreali soldiers were attached to South African Army units as instructors and participated in training maneuvers.
+The usual denials were made by Israeli Defense Minister.

 More ominous is belief in many quarters that Israel and South Africa are collaborating to produce a nuclear bomb.
 In August 1977, the Soviet spy satellite discovered that South Africa was preparing to test its first atomic bomb in the Kalahari Desert.
-Newsweek, the U.S. weekly news magazine, reported that "some U.S. intelligence analysts concluded that the bomb the South Africans had planned to set off actually had been made in Israel."
+Newsweek, the U.S. weekly news magazine reported that "some U.S. intelligence analysts concluded that the bomb the South Africans had planned to set off actually had been made in Israel."
 29/

 On the evening of September 22, the U.S. satellite intelligence detected what was called a mysterious flash in the Indian Ocean.
-And since then and despite numerous denials and attempts to play down the matter evidence is mounting that South Africa did explode a nuclear device with the help of Israel.
+And since then and despite numerous denials and attempts to play down the matter evidence is mounting that South Africa did explode a nuclear device with the help to Israel.
 According to African Business, "Although the CIA does not say categorically that there was an explosion, CIA sources have said that, if there was a blast, the prime suspect would be South Africa with Israel as another possible suspect."
 30/

 The close collaboration and consultation between Israel and South Africa continues.
-Just before the Rhodesian election Israel's Defense Mnister Mr. Ezer Weizman paid a three-day secret visit to South Africa to discuss according to Israel radio "security matters with South African leaders."
-31/ The radio quoted unnamed officials as saying that Mr. Weizman's trip was one of regular visits by ministers from the two countries, not all of which are publicized.
-Again South Africa issued a proforma denial.
+Just before the Rhodesian election Israel's Defense Minister Mr. Ezer Weizman paid a three-day secret visit to South Africa to discuss according to Israel radio "security matters with South African leaders."
+31/